 - Does your mobile video show a #hashtag on the screen so you can track when people share your video?

 - When does your mobile video tell people to click the Like, Share, Comment button below?

 - Does your mobile video redirect users to a dedicated (mobile friendly) landing page?

-- Can users “buy now” with the one tap?
+- Can users “buy now” with one tap?

 Keep your mobile video CTA simple.
-Unlike desktop campaigns, mobile video should be aimed at producing a single, measurable action.
+Unlike desktop campaigns, mobile video should aim to produce a single, measurable action.
 You have to track conversions, impressions and shares to see what works.
 Every click means a better target audience for future campaigns.

 Provide a path to conversion (shares, learn more, sign up, or buy), and your mobile video will shine.

 In a recent survey, Interactive Advertising Bureau (IAB) found that 50% of marketers across a variety of industries plan to increase their digital and mobile video spending in the next year.
 These findings are significant but not at all surprising.
 In fact, according to Forrester, mobile will drive 72% percent of growth in online video ad spend in the next five years.
 Mobile video is already making an impact on decision makers from casual browsers to B2B C-suite buyers.
 Embrace the future by optimizing your video marketing strategy for mobile viewers.